fguogufe2/pinyinlize/readMe.md

 readMe.md

+**Description**:
-This is a simple and short script that converts short Chinese text(book, article or journal titles) to pinyin.
-It is written for the purpose of facilitating the generation of Chinese citations and bibiliograph in English academic settings.
+This is a simple and short script that converts short Chinese-character strings(titles of books, articles or journals) to pinyin.
+It's purpose is to facilitate generating Chinese citations or bibiliograph in English settings.

+**Steps**

-It first tokenizes the Chinese text using Jieba, then output the corresponding pinyin of the Chinese tokens via pypinyin's `lazy_pinyin` method.
+It first tokenizes the Chinese strings using **Jieba**, and then output the corresponding pinyin via `pypinyin`'s `lazy_pinyin`.

- input: chinese text
+ - input: chinese characters
- output: pinyin strings
+ - output: pinyin strings

 There are two possible outputs:

-One is the sentence style, which means only the first letter of the first word is capitalized.
-Another is the headline style, in which the first letters of all tokens are capitalized.
+- 1. the sentence style, which means only the first letter of the first word is capitalized.
+- 2. the headline style, in which the first letters of all tokens are capitalized.
 The default is the sentence style.
 You can use `--head` to output in the headline style

 usage:

-        python pinyinlize.py <Chinese_text> [--headline]
+    python pinyinlize.py <Chinese_text> [--head]

     eg:

-    command: python pinyinlize.py "清代基層地方官人事嬗遞現象之量化分析"
+    python pinyinlize.py "清代基層地方官人事嬗遞現象之量化分析"

     output: "Qingdai jiceng difangguan renshi shandi xianxiang zhi lianghua fenxi"